Increasing Customer Retention at the Dealership

 Problem Definition

-The research revealed that customer’s perception on PPM plans overshadowed the true benefits.
+The interviews revealed that customer’s perception on PPM plans overshadowed the true benefits.
 Therefore our problem statement focused on creating an experience that changed the customer perspective on PPM plans.

 How might we help customers see PPM plans as the obvious choice to meet their needs?